rml-lee/rml-lee/README.md

 #  <h1 align="center">👋 Hi, I’m Raheem Lee.</h1>

-I am a college graduate with a strong self-taught foundation in data analysis, data cleaning, and programming languages such as SQL and Python.
+I am a college graduate with a strong self-taught foundation in data analysis, data cleaning, and programming languages such as SQL and Tableau.

 You will find projects that showcase my skills in: